-In-kind contributions are anything of value made for the purpose of influencing the results of an election.
+In-kind contributions include anything of value - such as furnishing goods or services at no charge or at less than the usual and normal charge - made for the purpose of influencing the results of an election.

 The exceptions are:

 - Money; - Personal services provided without compensation by individual volunteers; - Independent expenditures, as defined in Section 106.011(12), Florida Statutes; or - Endorsements of three or more candidates by affiliated party committees or political parties.